inventables/x-carve-instructions/upgrade/step5/index.md

 <h2>Setup and Usage</h2>

 Now that you have the dust shoe and hose installed, it's time to set up your workspace and run a job.
-Make sure that your

 <h3>Attach Hose to Vacuum</h3>

-With the adapter installed, attach the end of dust collection hose to your vacuum.
+With the adapter installed, attach the end of the dust collection hose to your vacuum.
 This is a standard connection so most any standard Shop-Vac-style connection.
 If you haven't done so already, make sure that the wire from the aluminum grounding strap has been attached to a outlet cover screw, cold water pipe, or other electrical earth.

 <h3>Easel Setup</h3>